BernDownTheRut-i/health_tracker/README.md

 ##Description

 This program is a health tracker.
 The user can enter information about their exercise, steps taken, calories consumed, and daily weight.

-Then, a dashboard allows the user to see high-level information, including today's and yesterday's daily net calories.
+#Dashboard

+On the dashboard, the user sees the following:

+* Today's net calories
+* Yesterday's net calories
+* Calories consumed today
+* Calories burned through exercise today
+* Steps taken today
+* Calories burned from steps taken today

+Additionally, the user can create new entries from the dashboard.
+And, the dashboard lists all line item entries from today in all categories.

 #Table Structure